Eight small businesses accepted to participate in the cohort sponsored by Microsoft

 Colorado Springs, CO, Dec.
 09, 2019 (GLOBE NEWSWIRE) — The Catalyst Space Accelerator (CSA) just announced the companies who will come together for three months of training, customer discovery, and networking in its fifth Accelerator session: Data Fusion for Space Applications.

 This cohort, sponsored by Microsoft, provides each company with $15K in non-dilutive funding.
-Companies will have Department of Defense and Commercial Sherpas to assist them in making connections with potential customers and partners.
+Companies will have Department of Defense and Commercial Navigators to assist them in making connections with potential customers and partners.
 The participants will learn how to navigate government contracting and how to shape their product into something the warfighter truly needs.

 The Problem Space